Japanese invasion of Davao: Landing and aftermath

 The Japanese transports arrived at Davao by midnight, and landing commenced from 0400 hours, with the Miura Detachment landing to the north, and the Sakaguchi Detachment landing to the southwest of the city.
 The only opposition was a single machine gun squad, which attacked the Miura Detachment before it was destroyed by a direct hit by a shell fired from a Japanese destroyer.
 However, since the Miura Detachment suffered casualties, Sakaguchi was forced to commit reserve forces he was holding back for the Jolo portion of the operation.
-By 1030, Col Hilsmen pulled his men out of the city northwest into the hills.
+By 1030, Col Hilsman pulled his men out of the city northwest into the hills.
 By 1500 hours, the city and airfield were in Japanese hands, and by evening a seaplane base was established to the south of the urban area.

 On 20 December, as Sakaguchi was reorganizing his forces into nine transports for the landing on Jolo Island, he was attacked by a force of nine USAAF Boeing B-17 Flying Fortress bombers which had launched from Darwin, Australia.
 Visibility was poor, and the bombers caused little damage.
 The Jolo invasion force departed Davao of 23 December, reaching its destination on the afternoon 24 December.

 Jolo, the capital of the former Sultanate of Sulu, was defended by only 300 members of the Philippine Constabulary.
 The Japanese landed on the morning of 25 December with no resistance.